jstutters/pyunc/README.rst

 PyUNC
 =====

-PyUNC is a Python module for reading the UNC MRI image format.
+PyUNC is a Python module for reading the UNC MRI image format it is also able to convert UNC format images to NIFTI format.

 Example